Monster Media Conference 2026

 As long as humans have been making media, we have been making media about monsters.
 From neolithic paintings of monsters in the Cave of Beasts and the myriad monsters of Homer’s Odyssey, to the now-classic monsters of 19th-century Gothic literature and the creature features of 20th-century cinema, to zombie video games and Lady Gaga’s Monster Ball tour, our fascination with monsters has spanned across nearly every medium.

 This conference aims to explore the relationship between monsters and the media in which they are portrayed, and the way monsters and monster theory can help us better understand media itself.
-We are interested in papers on the following topics (or any others that deal with the intersection of monsters and media):
+It will feature presentations on many of the following topics (or any others that deal with the intersection of monsters and media):

 • Media about monsters